IIIF/api/source/presentation/4.0/model.md

 The value _MUST_ be an array of strings.

-> TODO: Undecided whether this is Camera and/or Container

 * A Camera _MAY_ have the `interactionMode` property.<br/>
   Clients _SHOULD_ process `interactionMode` on a Camera.